2014–15 2. Frauen-Bundesliga

 The 2014–15 season of the 2.
 Bundesliga (women) was the eleventh season of Germany's second-tier women's football league.
 The season began on 31 August 2014.

 Changes

 VfL Bochum played in the north group, not in the south group like in previous season.
-VfL Bochum was automatically relegated back to the Regionalliga after the end of the season due to financial problems, failed to apply a license for next season, this means there will be no relegation playoff this season.
+VfL Bochum was automatically relegated back to the Regionalliga after the end of the season due to financial problems, having failed to apply a license for next season.
+This meant that there was no relegation playoff this season.

 North

 League table

 Lübars won the league, but did not apply for a licence to the first Bundesliga because of financial reasons.
 Bremen therefore got promoted.